Updated Jul 23 2026

 The Fira de Santa Llúcia and the Sagrada Familia Christmas Market open at the end of the month of November while the Gran Via Kings’ Market opens a few weeks later and lasts until the night of the Three Kings.
 Even so, for some days before Christmas Day, the three historical Christmas markets of Barcelona overlap.

-Christmas Markets 2023 / 2024 Information
+Christmas Markets 2026/2027 Information

 What to buy at the Historical Christmas Markets?

-The items that can be bought at these three historical Christmas markets in Barcelona are quite similar, but there are some significant differences.
 The Christmas markets that open in the month of November and finish one or two days before Christmas Day (Fira de Santa Llúcia and the Sagrada Familia Christmas Market), have many Christmas trees, Christmas decorations of all kinds to decorate the home and, of course, the traditional nativity scenes (“pesebres” in Spanish) and different figures and accessories to improve them.

-Also, there is a space dedicated to gifts to buy, which in most cases are hand-made and artisan products.
 In terms of the market of Magic Kings along Gran Via, it is shared, almost equally, between stands dedicated to toys and other gifts for children and stands that offer all kinds of ideal gifts to give on the Three Kings Day.
 Also, there is no shortage of stands offering sweets and knick-knacks and, of course, the typical churros stands.

 Other Christmas street markets and pop up markets in Barcelona